-Mrs Palfrey at the Claremont: Review
+Mrs Palfrey at the Claremont by Elizabeth Taylor [Review]

 The owners of care homes and residential homes for elderly people like to adorn their promotional material with photos of bright-eyed, smiling, carefree people in the twilight of their years.
 No sign of arthritic knees or failing memories, of stiffening joints or nervousness about venturing out anywhere after dark.